MikeSmithLabTeam/particletracker/docs/source/rstfiles/tutorials/tutorial1.rst

-.. _Example1:
+.. _Tutorial1:

-Example 1 - Eye tracking
+Tutorial 1 - Eye tracking
 ========================

 In this first example we are going to do some eye tracking using the hough tracking method.
 This is probably